Ruoyun-W/GRACHIP/README.md

     data/HFF/K27ac.bw
     data/HFF/K27me3.bw

-if you prefer to use only 2 or 3 features to make prediction, leave the rest lines with NA.
+if you prefer to use only 2 or 3 features to make prediction, leave the rest lines with NAs.
 But make sure you load the right model for your feature combinations. for example:

     data/HFF/ATAC.bw
     data/HFF/CTCF.bw